scroll-tech/go-ethereum/.github/pull_request_template.md

 ## 3. Deployment tag versioning

-Has `tag` in `common/version.go` been updated?
+Has the version in `params/version.go` been updated?

-- [ ] This PR doesn't involve a new deployment, git tag, docker image tag
+- [ ] This PR doesn't involve a new deployment, git tag, docker image tag, and it doesn't affect traces
 - [ ] Yes